Worker Installation

 Therefore, the file should contain the following:

-to the Server address or hostname (confirm that your DNS is configured).
+Change the LYFTDATA_URL to the Server address or hostname (confirm that your DNS is configured).
+Ensure the scheme matches how the server is configured (https:// by default, http:// only when the server runs with --disable-tls).